← Home

 Dependencies

 We rely on well-audited third-party cryptographic libraries.
 Where we've made modifications, our forks are public.
+Unmodified upstream dependencies are pinned to specific versions.

 Library Purpose Source

-zcash-swift-wallet-sdk iOS Zcash light client framework perpetua-engineering/zcash-swift-wallet-sdk
+zcash-swift-wallet-sdk iOS Zcash light client framework Electric-Coin-Company/zcash-swift-wallet-sdk (upstream, unmodified)

-orchard Zcash Orchard protocol implementation perpetua-engineering/orchard
+orchard Zcash Orchard protocol implementation perpetua-engineering/orchard (fork, debug-tools feature); upstream v0.12 for PCZT signing

-sapling-crypto Zcash Sapling cryptography perpetua-engineering/sapling-crypto
+sapling-crypto Zcash Sapling cryptography Upstream crate v0.6 (via crates.io)

-ReownWalletKit WalletConnect v2 protocol reown-com/reown-swift
+ReownWalletKit WalletConnect v2 protocol perpetua-engineering/reown-swift (fork)

-CryptoKit ChaCha20-Poly1305, HMAC-SHA256, Secure Enclave Apple (system framework)
+CryptoKit ChaCha20-Poly1305, HMAC-SHA256, HKDF Apple (system framework)

 Known Limitations